kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 **Lesson:** The fine line between Order & Chaos.
 How much effort should one put in greetings familiar faces?
 Gotta trial-and-error my way into figuring this out.

 ### 🌟 <b>Highlights of the Week</b>
-- <b>Memorable moment / breakthrough / proud event</b>: For a man who near-never calls anyone to find himself multiple times on his phone discussing ideas and putting his sense of humor to goof use, I'm proud of my ```capacity to not coward``` from receiving phone calls no more.
+- <b>Memorable moment / breakthrough / proud event</b>: Synchronous events as I step out to get me some food.
+Seeing myself, more and more, embodying DLHI from the looks, through the deeds, to the being.
-- <b>Quote, inspiration, or personal reflection</b>: ```"As long as I'm alive, I'm still in my 'live autopsy'"```, David Goggings, The disrupters podcast, 2018.
-The idea of a live autopsy greatly helps during those times when order turns into chaos, ```'the quitting mind'``` says it is tired and questions the rationale behind our discomfort.
-Looking forward to my live autopsies, InshaAllah.
+- <b>Quote, inspiration, or personal reflection</b>: ```Every great man is an actor of his own ideal``` - Jordan B. Peterson paraphrasing Friedrich Mietzsche.
+This in alignment with breakthrough segment serves a indication of the present of meaning on the path being trailblazed.

 ---